Race and ethnicity in the NHL: History of representation

-On March 13, 1948, Larry Kwong was an Asian playing with the New York Rangers.
+On March 13, 1948, Larry Kwong became the first Asian to play in the NHL, playing with the New York Rangers.
 Born in Vernon, British Columbia, Kwong was a Chinese Canadian of Cantonese descent.

-In 1953, Fred Sasakamoose was the first Cree NHL player, and the first Canadian indigenous player in the NHL, debuting with the Chicago Black Hawks.
+Herb Carnegie was the first black player to play on ice in a professional hockey game.
+In 1948, Carnegie was given a tryout with the New York Rangers and offered a contract to play in the Rangers' minor league system.
+However, he was offered less money than he was earning in the Quebec league and turned down all three offers made by the Rangers organization during his tryout.
 On January 18, 1958, Willie O'Ree became the first Black Canadian to play in the NHL.
 Playing with the Boston Bruins, he was also the first NHL player of African descent.
 Val James was the first African American player to play in the NHL, called up by the Buffalo Sabres in 1982.
 His stints with the Buffalo Sabres and Toronto Maple Leafs were short-lived and he eventually retired in 1987 due to injury.
-The number of black NHL players was 26 by the end of the 20th century and sat at 32 in 2016.